 The public relations program provides practical, real-world training and experience in the planning and implementation of comprehensive public relations strategies and tactics.
 Specific technical skills are mastered through a well-sequenced core set of courses that provide each graduate with a portfolio of work, professional experience and significant interaction with real clients and brands.

 Positions in the field of public relations include social media manager; communications director; newsletter editor; special events coordinator; publicity director; speech writer; crisis management consultant; media relations manager; researcher and public relations director for corporations, education, government and nonprofit organizations.
 PR is a growing, values-driven industry with high standards of excellence, integrity, ethics and accountability.

-Students majoring in public relations may earn a bachelor of science or a bachelor of arts degree.
+Students majoring in public relations may earn a Bachelor of Science or a Bachelor of Arts degree.
 Students need a minimum of 120 semester hours, another major or minor, and completion of the university studies requirement for the appropriate degree.
-ACEJMC requires that students take 80 hours outside the department, 65 hours of university studies/liberal arts, and only three hours of credit for internships/co-ops.
+ACEJMC requires that students take 72 hours outside the department and no more than six hours of credit for internships/co-ops within the major.